 For further information about the Liveable Cassowary Coast Whole of Community Plan, please contact Cassowary Coast Regional Council, Community Planner, on 07 4030 2251.

 Mission Beach Aquatic Centre – A Rainforest Billabong

 Mission Beach is a fabulous destination.
 Visitors peak in our wonderful ‘winter’ (June to August) yet many today want to experience the real ‘wet tropics’ in our monsoon months but they cannot swim in the sea then.

 There are many fine resort pools here but one third of visitors say they would stay longer and come more often in the monsoon season if only we had a modern aquatic centre that fitted the area.

-Tourists and residents alike have something unique in mind: a ‘Rainforest Billabong’ that looks and feels very natural.
+Tourists and residents alike had something unique in mind: a ‘Rainforest Billabong’ that looks and feels very natural.
 There are many beachside lagoons in Queensland but no town has an aquatic centre that has the ambience of a forest ‘billabong’ as we sometimes call them in Australia.
 Our billabong doesn’t look quite that sensational as it needs buildings, a small lap pool and a hydrotherapy pool.
 But, the aim is to create something unique and akin to this for the lagoon component of our aquatic centre.
 Click here to see the latest what this new Aquatic Feature is offering!